EndPointCorp/end-point-blog/2017/12/15/symantec-certificate-distrust-certquake.html.md

 These certificates are used to secure the communication we have with websites.
-When a site uses a certificate correctly, you will see the leading part of the URL begin with "http://" (known as the protocol), and the "green-lock" icon in your browser.
+When a site uses a certificate correctly, you will see the leading part of the URL begin with `https://` (known as the protocol), and the "green-lock" icon in your browser.

-Certificates can also be issued with more stringent requirements on the company obtaining them, where they must verify their company by providing articles of incorporation, etc. These are known as "EV" certs, and browsers will show the company name in the URL bar next to the green- lock icon.
+Certificates can also be issued with more stringent requirements on the company obtaining them, where they must verify their company by providing articles of incorporation, etc. These are known as "EV" certs, and browsers will show the company name in the URL bar next to the green-lock icon.

 ### Essential Trust